 As a loyal believer in the idea of sustainable fashion, urban uniform brand Theory expanded its eco-conscious collection with a newly created fabric, Good Linen.
 Made from Global Organic Textile Standard-certified organic linen, this soft and airy material is tree-friendly with Global Recycled Standard-recognized elastane.
 To provide a better touch and stretch, Good Linen is woven in a fiber-focused Italian mill.
 In 2017, Theory launched its first earth-friendly line, Good Wool, which is made from premium merino wool.
 More than 20 years after its debut from founder Andrew Rosen, Theory continues to improve environmentally with a stricter production process to better execute sustainability.

-Photos courtesy of Vestiaire Collective, von Holzhausen, and Theory
+Photography by: Photos courtesy of Vestiaire Collective, von Holzhausen, and Theory